ryan-mcclue/musings/wc-experiment.md

 time -p; getrusage();

+Can pin a thread to a core

+Can run programs in kernel space with eBPF

 Frequent context-switching will give terrible cache coherency

 adding `restrict` also useful to prevent aliasing and thereby might allow